 The product replenishes both nutrients, working in synergy.
 This helps reinforce vascular walls, reduce risk of microbleeds, improve resistance to viruses and bacteria, and lessen fatigue and headaches — all common signs of vitamin deficiency.

 Avoid combining it with acid-enhancing agents or alkaline mineral water — the latter may interfere with absorption.
-Concurrent use with anticoagulants may alter coagulation — medical consultation is recommended.
+Concurrent use with anticoagulants may alter coagulation — consultation is recommended.

 As part of your home emergency first aid supplies, Ascorutin can be useful for nosebleeds, capillary fragility, and vitamin deficiency.